-On the list today there will be bus trip to the Monastery of St. Cyril of the White Lake.
+On the list today there will be a bus trip to the Monastery of St. Cyril of the White Lake.
 The monastery was founded in 1397 on the bank of Lake Siverskoye, to the south of the town of Beloozero, in the present-day Vologda Oblast.
-Ivan the Terrible not only had his own cell in the cloister, but also planned to take monastic vows here.
+The Czar Ivan the Terrible not only had his own cell in the cloister, but also planned to take monastic vows here.
 Back then it was also a political prison for high-ranking officials.
 Breakfast, lunch and dinner aboard.

 Kizhi is one of the real Russian wonders and a UNESCO World Heritage site.
 There will be a walking tour around this open air museum of amazing wooden architecture.
 Wooden houses that are traditional for the Russian North are also visited during this tour.
 Travelers get to know the traditional way of life and learn about crafts of the locals.
 This also includes the production of so called “plowshares” – that wooden “squama” covering the onion domes of Kizhi.
 Breakfast, lunch and dinner aboard.